Nepsha1986/Nepsha1986/README.md

 Experienced in diverse web technologies, I creatively transform design mockups into responsive websites.
 I specialize in optimizing site performance, and turning ideas into user-friendly interfaces.
 Committed to staying current with industry trends, I deliver high-quality code.

-I also own [gift-idea.co](https://gift-idea.co), curating and presenting unique gift ideas to showcase my passion for creating engaging online experiences.
+In addition to [gift-idea.co](https://gift-idea.co), where I curate and present unique gift ideas, I am also the owner of [aquajoy.club](https://aquajoy.club/).
+This website serves as a comprehensive knowledge base for freshwater aquarium fish.

 ## Technologies and tools
 ![React](https://img.shields.io/badge/React-087EA5?style=for-the-badge&logo=react&logoColor=fff)